raypulver/string-buffer/README.md

 You can also convert your buffer directly to a `Blob` object by calling `StringBuffer#toBlob(mimeType, bigEndian)`.

 Also, you can create a StringBuffer directly from a `Blob` or `File` object using `StringBuffer.fromBlob(blob, cb)` or `StringBuffer.fromFile(file, cb)`.
 Both these functions are asynchronous and receive an error object as the first argument to the callback, and the StringBuffer as the second argument.

+If you are working in a Node.js environment and you need to convert a StringBuffer instance to a Buffer instance, you can use `StringBuffer#toBuffer()` to do so.
+If you want to get a StringBuffer from a buffer you can pass the buffer to `StringBuffer.fromBuffer(buf)`.